-Japan joined 21 other nations in calling on China to halt the alleged suppression of Uighurs at a regular session of the United Nations Human Rights Council in July.
-China rebuked the move by claiming it was saving the Uighur population from what it says are “radical influences.”
+Japan joined 21 other nations in calling on China to halt the alleged suppression of Uyghurs at a regular session of the United Nations Human Rights Council in July.
+China rebuked the move by claiming it was saving the Uyghurs population from what it says are “radical influences.”

 Turmuhammed Hashim first came to Japan in 1994 to study at Kyushu University.
-He has been a supporter of Uighur independence and human rights since 1997 after hearing that 30 pro-independence Uighur activists were executed, an event that led to what is now known as the Ghulja incident.
+He has been a supporter of Uyghur independence and human rights since 1997 after hearing that 30 pro-independence Uyghur activists were executed, an event that led to what is now known as the Ghulja incident.

 Turmuhammed believes his activism has cost him his family.
 “My wife and daughter don’t agree with my politics, they don’t support me, so they went back to Urumqi in 2013,” he says via telephone.
 As of 2017, he had completely lost contact with his daughter.